Thursday, May 4, 2023

 Know what you need, and discuss your thoughts and needs with your partner regularly.
 Do this while you're in a good space for maximum effect.

-After every dip, have a post-mortem and update your thoughts on what's going on, and see if you need to make any changes.
+After every dip, book a session with your therapist.
+Have a postmortem and update your thoughts on what's going on, and see if you need to make any changes.

 Summary